 While there are no specific guidelines about this, the most important consideration is whether the most recent BP reading(s) were in the normal range.

 Some of our clients may not be able to afford to pay for contraceptives at the pharmacy.
 What are strategies we can use to assist clients with this?

-Title X providers should use the same strategies that have been used prior to the PHE (for example, stocking of methods using 340B pricing and distribution directly from Title X-funded family planning sites) to minimize cost as a barrier for clients.
+Title X providers should use the same strategies that have been used prior to the public health emergency (for example, stocking of methods using 340B pricing and distribution directly from Title X-funded family planning sites) to minimize cost as a barrier for clients.
 Curbside pickup or mailing of supplies and medications is encouraged by OPA.
 As a reminder, clients should be charged according to the sliding fee requirements of Title X (i.e. clients at or below 100% of the federal poverty level must not be charged; clients between 101% and 250% must be charged a discounted rate based on the client’s ability to pay; and clients over 250% should be charged fair market value.)